DIRECTV COM2000 HD Headend System

 Why Haven’t Hotels Upgraded Their TV Systems to HD Yet?

-Its simple really.
-The cost.
-Before the Com1000 was introduced in 2009, upgrading your Hotel TV system to HD was a costly, disruptive process for hotels with over 250 rooms or that do not have home-run type wiring.
+Before the Com1000 was introduced in 2009, upgrading your Hotel TV system to HD was a costly, disruptive process for hotels.
+It was even more difficult for hotels and resorts with over 250 rooms or that do not have home-run type cabling throughout the property.

 A huge roadblock to upgrading to a HD TV System was the downtime required for a property to either;